 When having a kitchen cupboard clear-out, there are always a few items that still look okay but on checking their packaging, you see that the best-before date last long passed.
-We wouldn't suggest you risk expired eating sauces or condiments but dried staples that still look and smell the same will be safe to eat for much longer than you might think.
+A general guide for uncooked foods is that if they still look and smell the same, they'll be safe to eat.

 Although some labels will just have a general expiration date (including most of the items discussed below), there is a difference in products that are labelled with 'use by' or 'best before' date.
 A use by date means that the food may become dangerous to eat after that date, whereas a best before date gives you an indication of when the period of best quality will end.
 That means that the food may lose some of its taste or aroma but will still be safe to consume.

-Although (pre-lockdown) you probably had half a bag of flour in your cupboard for what seemed like decades, flour does in fact have an expiration date.
+Although (pre-lockdown, at least) you probably always had half a bag of flour in your cupboard for what seemed like decades, flour does in fact have an expiration date.
 But it is safe to use for several months after this time is up.

 There are a couple of caveats here.
 First, your flour should be stored in a cool, dry place.
 Ideally, you should transfer it immediately from its bag to a sealed container and write the use-by date on a sticker.
 If your flour gets warm or damp, it should be thrown out.